namaldonado/cse15l-lab-reports/lab1.md

 Then retype what you frst wrote in the command prompt; this should prompt you to enter your password.

-Once ou have entered your password, you should see a screen like this.
+Once you have entered your password, you should see a screen like this.

 <img src="https://raw.githubusercontent.com/namaldonado/cse15l-lab-reports/main/Screenshot%202023-04-10%20213256.png" width="900"/>